FACTBOX-'We the People': broad coalition of voices at U.S. Democratic convention | Politics

 Former Ohio Governor John Kasich, a Republican: “Yes, there are areas where Joe and I absolutely disagree.
 But that’s OK because that’s America.
 Because whatever our differences, we respect one another as human beings, each of us searching for justice and for purpose.”

-"I'm a longtime Republican and a longtime CEO.
-And let me tell you, Donald Trump has no clue how to run a business, let alone an economy.
-Joe Biden, on the other hand, has a plan that will strengthen our economy for working people and small business owners.
-For me, the choice is simple.
-I'm with Joe."
-Senator Amy Klobuchar of Minnesota, who competed with Biden for the Democratic nomination:

-"Now more than ever, we need a president who will unite this country.
-We need a president who in George Floyd's memory, instead of using the Bible as a prop, will heed its words – to act justly.
-We need a president for the workers who have lost their jobs, because this administration is selling American workers out when we need to buy American."
-U.S. Senator Bernie Sanders, who was Biden's leading rival for the party's nomination:
+“Now more than ever, we need a president who will unite this country.
+We need a president who in George Floyd’s memory, instead of using the Bible as a prop, will heed its words – to act justly.
+We need a president for the workers who have lost their jobs, because this administration is selling American workers out when we need to buy American.”
+"The president may hate the Post Office, but he's still going to have to send them a change of address card come January."

-"This election is the most important in the modern history of this country.
-In response to the unprecedented set of crises we face, we need an unprecedented response - a movement, like never before, of people who are prepared to stand up and fight for democracy and decency — and against greed, oligarchy and bigotry."
-"If Donald Trump is re-elected, all the progress we have made will be in jeopardy.
-At its most basic, this election is about preserving our democracy.
-During this president's term, the unthinkable has become normal. "

-Former first lady Michelle Obama in video released in advance of speech: "I know Joe.
-He is a profoundly decent man guided by faith.
-He was a terrific vice president.
-He knows what it takes to rescue an economy, beat back a pandemic and lead our country.
-And he listens.
-He will tell the truth and trust science.
-He will make smart plans and manage a good team.
-And will govern as someone who has lived a life the rest of us can recognize."

 (Editing by Howard Goller, Sonya Hepinstall and Peter Cooney)